 In addition to this, we also have a smaller Core Leadership Team who share a deeper level of spiritual and practical responsibility for Inclusive Gathering Birmingham and also are committed to supporting the Leadership Community.
 The Core Leadership Team is …

 Danielle Wilson (she/her) is Inclusive Gathering Birmingham‘s pioneer leader/minister and loves to help create safe spaces to discuss life’s deepest questions …particularly over food.
 She believes that loving Jesus pushes us to pursue social justice and inclusion in our communities.
-Danielle is also the Co-Director of Red Letter Christians UK’s and curates their blog.
+Danielle is also the Co-CEO of Red Letter Christians UK’s and curates their blog.
 She has more than 20 years experience in mission leadership and communications and an MA in Contemporary Missiology: Reconciliation, Justice and Advocacy.
 She’s been a singer for many years with the all-female acoustic soul band Eeek (who play at our special events from time to time).
 She’s married to Joel and mum to Evie and Josie.

 Eunice Attwood (she/her) was part of the original team who helped launch Inclusive Gathering Birmingham and oversees our Safeguarding.
 She is a Methodist Deacon with over 20 years of experience in starting and growing new expressions of church.
 Eunice was recently announced as the Methodist Church’s Church at the Margins Officer to help develop a movement of new Christian communities led by people who have been marginalised by society.
 Eunice served as the Vice-President of the British Methodist Conference in 2010-2011, and over the last eight years has been the Tutor in Pastoral Theology at the Queen’s Foundation for Ecumenical Theological Education, Birmingham.